contao/docs/docs/manual/guides/deployer.en.md

 `/current/public` (or `/current/web` respectively).
 A full example for the document root might look like `/var/www/foobar/html/example.org/current/public`.

----

-Contao is slowly migrating to use the “public” folder of the project as the document root.
-When your Contao 4.13 installation is still using the folder “web” as public directory, please explicitly set it in the `composer.json` of the project:
+Contao is slowly migrating to use the `/public` folder of the project as the document root.
+When your Contao 4.13 installation is still using the folder `/web` as public directory, please explicitly set it in the `composer.json` of the project:

 ```json